-Bring your bike, binoculars and comfortable shoes- this getaway is for the outdoorsy types!
-If “Getting Away from It All” is on the top of your list, Thomasville offers RV and camping options to make the most out of your getaway.
+Bring your bike, binoculars and comfortable shoes - this getaway is for the outdoorsy types!
+If “Getting Away from It All” is on the top of your list, hook up the RV and head over to Sugar Mill RV Park to enjoy some peace and quiet.

 Pack your binoculars (and bug spray) then take the drive over to Birdsong Nature Center for some bird spotting and trail walking.
 Birdsong’s 565 acres are home to nature trails, gardens, and even an amazing birdwatching window, where you’ll see all sorts of feathered friends enjoying the water fountain and nibbling bird seed.